-- At Whitley Sands, beach levels have generally lowered on the upper beach and risen on the lower beach, except at profile 1aNTDC01 and 1aNTDC02 which have lowered across their profiles.
-Profiles are within the bounds of previous surveys and there is no cause for concern. - At Cullercoats Bay, at profile 1aNTDC05, there has been varying sections of accretion and erosion, but there are no causes for concern. - At Tynemouth Long Sands, the dune face was not surveyed due to access constraints.
-Beach profile change has generally shown fluctuations between beach lowering and beach accretion, with no clear trends.
-The topographic survey is generally dominated by low level accretion/little change across the survey.
-There are no causes for concern. - At King Edward's Bay, the beach has risen on the upper and lower beach and lowered on the middle beach.
+- At Whitley Sands, beach levels have generally lowered across their profiles.
+Profiles are within the bounds of previous surveys and there is no cause for concern, although the undefended cliffs in the north of Whitley Sands (fronting the municipal golf course) are at their most landward position recorded. - At Cullercoats Bay, at profile 1aNTDC05, there has been varying sections of accretion and erosion, but there are no causes for concern. - At Tynemouth Long Sands, the dune face was not surveyed due to access constraints.
+The beach profile has generally lowered since the previous survey and there are no causes for concern.
+The toe of the cliff at profile 1aNTDC06 is at its most landward position recorded and should be monitored in future surveys. - At King Edward's Bay, the beach has lowered on the upper and middle beach and risen on the lower beach, beach.
 There are no causes for concern.